React Quickstart¶

 Add login and logout link to your app¶

-Asgardeo React SDK provides useAuthContext
+Asgardeo SDK provides useAuthContext

 hook to conveniently access user authentication data and sign-in and sign-out methods.